Introducing EverlawAI Assistant for Government Agencies

 Generative AI has been helping legal teams across the private sector transform ediscovery workflows.
 With EverlawAI Assistant, legal professionals at law firms and corporate in-house departments have used GenAI-powered review, drafting and coding tools to summarize large document sets, surface key facts, and craft stronger narratives more efficiently than ever before.

-With FedRAMP authorization for EverlawAI Assistant, Everlaw will be the first ediscovery provider to have its full portfolio of GenAI features authorized for the public sector.
+With FedRAMP authorization for EverlawAI Assistant, Everlaw is the first ediscovery provider to have its full portfolio of GenAI features authorized for the public sector.

 Why FedRAMP Matters

 Numerous U.S. government agencies, including U.S. attorneys’ offices, rely on the cloud-native Everlaw platform, which is already FedRAMP and GovRAMP authorized.
-Extending this authorization to EverlawAI Assistant means that our GenAI features will be held to the same robust security controls that are tested, verified, and continuously monitored by independent third-party assessment organizations.
+Extending this authorization to EverlawAI Assistant means that our GenAI features meet the same robust security controls that are tested, verified, and continuously monitored by independent third-party assessment organizations.

-With full FedRAMP authorization for our GenAI features, government agencies will be able to confidently use EverlawAI Assistant in environments where sensitive case information, privileged communications, and personally identifiable information must be safeguarded at all times.
+With full FedRAMP authorization for our GenAI features, government agencies can confidently use EverlawAI Assistant in environments where sensitive case data, privileged communications, and personally identifiable information must be safeguarded at all times.
 From high-stakes litigation to FOIA requests, public sector legal teams will be able to leverage cutting-edge AI capabilities while meeting the compliance and security requirements mandated for today’s government operations.

 How EverlawAI Assistant Helps Public Sector Teams

-Embedding generative AI into core litigation, investigative, RFP and FOIA workflows comes with numerous benefits for cutting through large volumes of digital data to unearth key insights.
-EverlawAI Assistant helps public sector teams work faster, with greater precision, and without sacrificing the care and scrutiny their matters demand.
+Embedding generative AI into core litigation, investigative, and FOIA workflows allows government legal teams to quickly unearth key insights from large volumes of data.
+With EverlawAI Assistant, public sector teams can work faster, with greater precision, and without sacrificing the care and scrutiny their matters demand.

 Speed up the document review process: Users can quickly summarize individual files or entire collections, identify key topics and entities, and automate coding suggestions, all while retaining full control and oversight.